ArthurChiao/arthurchiao.github.io/_posts/2022-09-28-trip-large-scale-cloud-native-networking-and-security-with-cilium-ebpf.md

 But to use this tool you need to first **<mark>get yourself familiar with some Cilium data structures</mark>**.
-Such as, how an IP address corresponds to an identity, and how to combine Identity, port, protol, traffic direction to form a key in BPF policy map.
+Such as, how an IP address corresponds to an identity, and how to combine Identity, port, protocol, traffic direction to form a key in BPF policy map.

 ```shell
 # Get the corresponding identity of an (client) IP address